 Sage Advice: Add a few sports drinks, a bottle of PediaLyte, or other electrolyte-rich options to your water supply to help fight against hyponatremia.
-We are especially in love with the new, easy-to-carry PediaLyte powder packets that can be added to regular drinking water for a boost of electrolytes.
+We are big fans of the new, easy-to-carry PediaLyte powder packets that can be added to regular drinking water for a boost of electrolytes.

 7. Fully-Charged Cell Phone